@ Ford Motor Company / Ford Media Center

 When it comes to payload, Lexus UX noticeable takes the win – 615 kg compared to 469 kg.
 That’s a difference of about 146 kg.

-All in all, the Lexus UX shows itself to be has a very small edge and secures the title of DriveDuel Champion.
+Overall, the Ford Puma shows itself to be outperforms in nearly all aspects and secures the title of DriveDuel Champion.

 Ford Puma